 Certainly not!
-There is quite a mix of opinion when reading matched betting threads in the Facebook Group and the OddsMonkey forum.
+There is quite a mix of opinion when reading matched betting threads in the Facebook Group.

 Some matched betters do lots of mug bets whilst others do not place mug bets at all.
 It's very hard to know as there is a lack of concrete evidence to support either approach.